Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 As soon as Sam and I decided to include Venice in our 16-day European vacation itinerary, I knew we would have to make a day trip to beautiful Burano.

-Getting to Burano
+How to Get to Burano

 Burano is only a 40-minute vaporetto ride from Venice.
 Simply take the 12 line at the Fondamente Nove vaporetto station.
 A round-trip ticket cost us €15 at the ticket kiosk.
 Be sure to validate your ticket before boarding the boat.
 If you manage to snag an outside seat, you will have plenty of photo-snapping opportunities along the way.